 3. Information about the applicant’s school

 These data are also derived from national databases, and while they are very useful, they are necessarily incomplete.
-For example, recently opened schools may not yet have generated sufficient data to appear in the lists, and Scottish schools will usually not have a track record in A-level performance.
+For example, recently opened schools may not yet have generated sufficient data to appear in the lists, and schools in Scotland will usually not have a track record in A-level performance.

 - school type: independent, selective state school, non-selective state school